 The MTN Group came into Nigeria in 2001 at a time many foreign investors felt the country was too poor to be a viable market for a telecom company.
 South African based MTN Group at the time was one of the three non-indigenous companies that decided to take the plunge into a country that was emerging from 30 years of military dictatorship with an uncertain future.

-It was a high risk decision, paying US$285 million for one of the four GSM licenses that was put on offer.
-But the decision has paid off handsomely and the MTN Group, through its Nigerian subsidiary, has become the poster boy of a highly successful foreign direct investor in Nigeria.
+It was a high-risk decision, paying US$285 million for one of the four GSM licenses that were put on offer.
+But the decision has paid off handsomely and the MTN Group, through its Nigerian subsidiary, has become the poster boy of a highly successful foreign direct investor (FDI) in Nigeria.

 MTN troubles in Nigeria began in 2015 when the Nigerian Communications Commission (NCC) slammed it with a fine of UDS$5.6 billion for failing to disconnect unregistered SIMs on its network.
 It was a time that Nigeria was dealing with high incidences of kidnap and terrorism and the country compelled all telecom operators to ensure that only registered SIMs were used on their network.

 This was to facilitate the easier tracking of criminals who use phones to contact their victim’s families or communicate among themselves.
 The NCC considered MTN’s non-disconnection of unregistered SIMs as a security issue and hit back hard at the company.
 The challenge was that the fine was more than twice MTN’s total revenues for that year.
 There was no way MTN would have paid such a fine and still remained in business.